bhardwajNihal/Excalidraw-clone/README.md

     iv. define models >> migrate(npx prisma migrate --name init_schema) >> npx prisma generate -> to generate client.
     v. export prisma client from scr/index.ts
     vi. in package.json add exports

+9. Signup, Signin route completed in the http-backend.
+Tested using postman
+10. Done with the create-room endpoint >> creates a room with the assigned name, assign it adminId

+11. Added Token validation in ws layer
+  - Token can't be passed in headers, so taken a different approach
+  - modified the route to contain token a query parameter - later extracted it using URLSearchParams
+  - extracted token >> later verified it >> if failed - ws.close()

+12. Chat logic in the ws endpoint
+  - will take the simple in memory approach for state management.(state management libraries will make the codebase complex)
+  - store the joined user data in a global variable.
+  - on each request - check for the types -> add logic
+  - test the endpoints

+  ✅Done with the Ws layer - join, leave and chat logic